 Scheduling Vacation

 Vacation leave should be scheduled with the library director.
 If a scheduling conflict should arise then time of request, work record, and length of employment with the library shall be deciding factors.
-The library director’s vacation should be scheduled with the Board of Trustees
+The library director’s vacation should be scheduled with the Board of Trustees.

 Accumulation

-Unused vacation time may be carried over and accumulated for use in subsequent calendar years, however no more than fifty percent (50%) of possible vacation accrual in any single calendar year may be carried over and accumulated, and no more than 160 hours of total vacation time may be accumulated
+Unused vacation time may be carried over and accumulated for use in subsequent calendar years, however no more than fifty percent (50%) of possible vacation accrual in any single calendar year may be carried over and accumulated, and no more than 160 hours of total vacation time may be accumulated.

 Payment in Lieu of Vacation

 Payment in lieu of a vacation will only be granted with advance approval in writing by the Board of Trustees.
 There should be some reason provided by the library director as to why the vacation time was not taken in a timely manner.
-If payment in lieu of vacation is approved, one (1) week of vacation is equivalent to a regular scheduled workweek at the employee’s basic straight time hourly rate
+If payment in lieu of vacation is approved, one (1) week of vacation is equivalent to a regular scheduled workweek at the employee’s basic straight time hourly rate.

 Separation

 Upon separation, an employee is entitled to a cash payment of earned but unused vacation leave.
-Accrued but unused vacation pay will be paid to the employee upon termination of employment or in the next scheduled payperiod
+Accrued but unused vacation pay will be paid to the employee upon termination of employment or in the next scheduled payperiod.

 Accrual During Approved Leave of Absence

-An approved leave of absence of less than thirty (30) days will not affect vacation eligibility; should the leave extend beyond thirty (30) days, vacation time will not continue to accrue
+An approved leave of absence of less than thirty (30) days will not affect vacation eligibility; should the leave extend beyond thirty (30) days, vacation time will not continue to accrue.

 Sick Leave